Facilitating research and real-life testing

 Overall contact person for Blue Research at OSP

 +32 59 31 49 88

 The maritime innovation and development platform Blue Accelerator offers both companies and knowledge institutions a broad range of possibilities to develop and test new blue growth products and services in real life sea conditions at 500 m of the coast of Ostend.

 The first developer using the Blue Accelerator is NEMOS GmbH.
-The Blue Accelerator test platform allows NEMOS to test and evaluate the performance and surviveability of its complete NEMOS Wave Energy Convertor prototype deployed nearby.Read more All stories
+The Blue Accelerator test platform allows NEMOS to test and evaluate the performance and surviveability of its complete NEMOS Wave Energy Convertor prototype deployed nearby.Read more All news

 The impressive Coastal and Ocean Basin: a behind-the-scenes